neuralmagic/mlperf_inference_results_v3.0/open/NeuralMagic/README.md

 # Neural Magic's DeepSparse MLPerf Submission

-This is the repository of Neural Magic's DeepSparse submission for [MLPerf Inference Benchmark v3.0](https://www.mlperf.org/inference-overview/).
+This is the repository of Neural Magic's [DeepSparse](https://github.com/neuralmagic/deepsparse) submission for [MLPerf Inference Benchmark v3.0](https://www.mlperf.org/inference-overview/).

 ## BERT Results

-In this submission, we show two different methods of optimizing BERT-Large by combining various methods of compression covering: unstructured gradual pruning, quantization-aware training, and structural distillation.
+In this submission, we show two different methods of optimizing BERT-Large by combining various methods of compression covering: unstructured gradual pruning, quantization-aware training, and structural distillation with [SparseML](https://github.com/neuralmagic/sparseml) and [DeepSparse](https://github.com/neuralmagic/deepsparse).

-Maintaining >= 99% of the original BERT-Large F1 score and using the [DeepSparse Engine](https://github.com/neuralmagic/deepsparse), we show it is possible to:
+Maintaining >= 99% of the original BERT-Large F1 score and using [DeepSparse](https://github.com/neuralmagic/deepsparse), we show it is possible to:
 - Compress the FP32 dense weights by orders of magnitude from 1.3 GB to 10 MB.
 - Improve performance **1000x** from 5 samples/sec to >5000 samples/sec!